ordina-jworks/ordina-jworks.github.io/_posts/2016-03-31-Adding-TypeScript-to-Ionic-Framework.md

 ### Ionic and TypeScript sitting in a tree

 So, [TypeScript](http://www.typescriptlang.org/) is the all new thing that allows you to use features from ES6 (or ES2015), ES7 and beyond.
-Say bye to loosely typed variables and say hello to modules, classes, interfaces and so much more.
+Say goodbye to loosely typed variables and say hello to modules, classes, interfaces and so much more.

 In order to use TypeScript in an Ionic Framework project there are a few small things you need to do to get things running.